SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/Generics.md

 Similarly, you can create a dictionary to store values of any specified type, and there are no limitations on what that type can be.

-## The Problem That Generics Solve
+## The Problem that Generics Solve

 Here's a standard, nongeneric function called `swapTwoInts(_:_:)`, which swaps two `Int` values: